zotiquestgames/loner/en/adventure_packs_3e/AP07_action_adventure.md

 > \[CAUTION]
 > This isn’t a reset button — it’s a red flag to the fiction.
 Push when the moment feels *big*, and be ready for the fallout.

-Great.
-This version of the factions reads like placeholders from a 90s Indiana Jones game.
-Nothing *wrong* per se — but they lack:

-* **Distinct tone**: many overlap conceptually (Adventurers vs Archaeologists?).
-* **Modern ambiguity**: too many "good vs evil" pairs.
-* **Relevance to your premise**: the global, genre-hopping tension isn’t well-reflected.
-* **Style**: names like "Military Expedition" or "The Adventurers’ Guild" feel uninspired for this setting.

 ## Factions

 ### **The Looking Glass Division**